 |

-A submarine is a demanding project.
-It must be watertight, pressure-resistant, and reliable, exhibit good dynamic handling characteristics, and then there are my personal requirements for simple construction, good accessibility, ease of maintenance, safety, practical handling, and low weight.
+A submarine is — and remains — a demanding undertaking.
+It needs to be watertight, pressure-resistant, and reliable, while also exhibiting good dynamic handling characteristics.
+On top of that, however, come my own personal requirements: simple construction, good accessibility, ease of maintenance, safety, practical handling, and low weight.

-The diving system consists of two modified medical syringes, which are jointly controlled by a centrally located servo.
-This system implements changes in displacement virtually instantaneously, i.e., without any waiting time.
+The diving system consists of two modified medical syringes, which are controlled together by a centrally located servo.
+This system implements changes in displacement virtually without delay, eliminating long wait times.

 The two syringes are not glued in, but are guided into the pressure body in O-rings, so that they can be easily replaced.